NicholasSynovic/tool_rad/docs/adr/ADR_11_validate-config-file-with-a-json-schema.md

 ## Consequences

-We will have to replace the current JSON library and update the config file test suite to accomodate the JSON Schema impelmentation.
+We will have to update the config file test suite to accomodate the JSON Schema impelmentation.
 Additionally, adding new config options and features will result in having to modfiy the JSON Schema along with the code implementation.